We offer courses, groups and workshops to help you understand your problems and learn practical skills to cope with

 When: Wednesday between 6pm to 7.30pm

 Parent and baby postnatal group is a 5-week course aimed at supporting mums and/or dads on how to manage the adjustments of becoming a parent.
 It's based on the principles of cognitive behavioural therapy (CBT).

-With the support of the facilitators, the group also helps you connect with other mothers in your area.
+With the support of the facilitators, the group also helps you connect with other parents in your area.

 Together, you can: